Sancho of Castile, Count of Alburquerque

 Sancho Alfonso of Castile (1342–1374), known in Spanish as Don Sancho Alfonso de Castilla, was Infante of Castile, 1st Count of Alburquerque.

-He was the ninth of the ten illegitimate children of Alfonso XI of Castile and Leonor de Guzmán.
+He was born in Seville as the ninth of the ten illegitimate children of Alfonso XI of Castile and Leonor de Guzmán.

-He was born in Seville.
 He participated in a revolt of the Castilian nobles against the despotic rule of his brother, Peter of Castile.

+Together with his brothers Henry (future Henry II of Castile), Fadrique and Tello, Sancho fought against his half-brother Peter.

+In April 1366, his brother Henry named him Count of Alburquerque, lord of Ledesma, Alba de Liste, Medellín, Tiedra and Montalbán.
+These lands had been confiscated from the only son of João Afonso de Albuquerque and 7th Lord of Alburquerque.

-In 1373 he married Beatrice of Portugal, daughter of Peter I of Portugal and Inês de Castro.
-They had two children: Fernando Sánchez, 2nd Count of Alburquerque, and Eleanor of Alburquerque, who married Ferdinand I of Aragon.
+In 1373, Sancho married Beatrice of Portugal, daughter of Peter I of Portugal and Inês de Castro.
+They had one daughter: Eleanor of Alburquerque, who married Ferdinand I of Aragon.

 He also had an illegitimate daughter, Leonor Sánchez de Castilla, who had a liaison with her first cousin Fadrique de Castilla, 1st Duke of Benavente, illegitimate son of Henry II of Castile with mistress Beatriz Ponce de León.